 But I will say, actually, Topps ended up making a card from that shoot.
 It's both him and me on a baseball card, which is probably one of the coolest things that's really happened to me.
 I always wanted to be on a baseball card as a kid, and then you wind up on one, and it's nice because my career got cut short.

 Well, in addition to comedy, you've also had some music success.
 We have two amazing acts set for the charity concert as well.
-Do you have any collabs planned for the Nicotine dolls or Scotty McCreery?
+Do you have any collabs planned for Jake Owen, the Nicotine Dolls or Isaac Slade?

 Yeah, that's a really great question.
 I don't, but that could be a fun thing to do for sure because those are some really talented folks right there.
 I mean, I think anything's really possible there.
 I like to improvise quite a bit, so you never know.
 There'll be something fun that we're going to do.
 It's going to be a blast.